ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 >
 > *Interrogator: Sure.*

-Technical investigator attaches Mallorys memory stick to his machine by using write-blocker device.
+The technical investigator attaches Mallory's memory stick to his machine by using a write-blocker device.
 Stick seems to be empty and freshly formatted as Mallory implied.
-Technical investigator utilizes his tools to create raw disk-dump of that USB-stick and then gives it to you.
+Technical investigator utilizes his tools to create a raw disk dump of that USB stick and then gives it to you.

 Your task is next:
 * Recover RTF and PDF documents (1 RTF, 2 PDFs)
-  * You must independently utilize your skills, creativity and hints from memory dump to decrypt PDF document content
+  * You must independently utilize your skills, creativity and hints from the memory dump to decrypt PDF document content

 #### Hints and links

-Carve out deleted documents from disk and proceed on your task as you see fit.
+Carve out deleted documents from the disk and proceed with your task as you see fit.

 Useful tools and utilities
-* `foremost`, common tool for recovering files
+* `foremost`, a common tool for recovering files
-* `scalpel`, another tool based on foremost
+* `scalpel`, another tool based on the foremost
   * Learn to use custom configuring of it to carve files that foremost can not
 * Any hex editors/readers (for example Ghex and hexdump) for investigating raw memory
 * `hashcat`
   * Utility for recovering passwords, high amount of features for different situations
 * `rockyou.txt`
   * Enormous collection of commonly used passwords
-* `pdf2john.py` is utility for extracting hash information from PDF files
+* `pdf2john.py` is a utility for extracting hash information from PDF files

 Some hints:
-* Scalpel might sometimes produce broken files, try with another configurations or foremost
+* Scalpel might sometimes produce broken files, so try with other configurations or foremost
-* Some PDF-readers might not handle AES-256 encrypted PDF well.
+* Some PDF readers might not handle AES-256 encrypted PDF well.
 They claim that the password is incorrect even when it is not.
-Try with another PDF-capable program (for example with internet browser).
+Try with another PDF-capable program (for example with an internet browser).
 * Hashcat might require some other libraries to be installed before it runs correctly
 * Feel free to utilize any other tool you can find to solve these tasks
-* Files with strong encryption and long enough passwords are unfeasible to be bruteforced
+* Files with strong encryption and long enough passwords are unfeasible to be brute-forced
-* Mallory might have kept some unnecessary file clutter on his USB-stick just to annoy anybody else who happens to read it.
+* Mallory might have kept some unnecessary file clutter on his USB stick just to annoy anybody else who happens to read it.
 * [File slack space](https://www.google.com/search?q=file+slack+space)